Joseph Hedley: Legacy

 The life and death of Joe the Quilter was remembered in a contemporary elegiac ballad by A. B. Wright of the Hexham theatre.
 The song inspired the Richard Dawson song "Joe The Quilt Maker" from his album Glass Trunk.
 Because of the brutality of his death and subsequent reaction in newspapers around the country, a lot more is recorded about Joseph Hedley's life and living conditions than is usual for a person of his social standing in the Georgian era.

-Hedley's cottage was demolished in 1872 and its location forgotten until archaeologists led by the Beamish Museum, using an 1826 postcard and old maps of the area, excavated the site.
+Hedley's cottage was demolished in 1872 and its location was forgotten until archaeologists led by the Beamish Museum, using an 1826 postcard and old maps of the area, excavated the site.
 The dig uncovered the cottage's walls, fireplace, flagstones and smaller items such as pottery and a silver groat coin.
 The museum used a floor plan, along with 10 tonnes of material removed from the site, and information from the time to reconstruct the cottage, opening it to visitors in 2018.